arcus/Arcus_Labs_Orientation/arcus_orientation.md

 <div class = "answer">

-Although your Project Owner is often the best place to start, you are welcome to get in touch with other Arcus staff in whatever way works best for you.
-Two useful avenues are the Arcus Help Desk and the Arcus Forum site.
+Although your Project Owner is one option, you are welcome to get in touch with other Arcus staff in whatever way works best for you.
+Two useful avenues are the [Arcus Help Center](https://support.arcus.chop.edu/servicedesk/customer/portals) and the [Arcus Forum](https://forum.arcus.chop.edu/) site.

 </div>